Graduated driving licence – GDL! What does it mean for young drivers? Note: the GDL scheme Cancelled!

 While the implications on young people’s social lives – and the businesses they support – can’t be ignored, either.

 Introduction of the Graduated Driving Licence would hit those living in rural areas the hardest.
 Because of their more limited access to public transport.

-At the same time, restrictions on passenger numbers will also clash with ongoing efforts by the Government to encourage car-sharing to manage pollution and traffic.
+Simultaneously, restrictions on passenger numbers will also clash with the government’s ongoing efforts to encourage car-sharing to manage pollution and traffic.

 Most of all, though, Graduated Driving Licence restrictions are bound to be frustrating for the many young people in the UK that are not unsafe drivers and who may, therefore, feel discriminated against unfairly.

 When will the Graduated Driving Licence be implemented in the UK?

 The Graduated Driving Licence has long been on the list in the UK.
 However, it’s only recently that it’s started to look close to becoming a reality.